 With garlic, though, waiting until all the leaves go brown will promote overripe bulbs whose cloves are starting to separate from one another, and the resulting un-tight heads won’t store as long.
 Each leaf that browns is one fewer potential wrapper to protect the bulb.
 (Counterpoint: Harvesting too soon can also diminish the bulbs’ shelf life in storage, and may limit the bulbs reaching full size.)

-Most “experts” say to harvest when several of the lower leaves go brown, but five or six up top are still green—and depending on the weather, this typically happens here in late July.
-Those are a few of mine just as they came from the ground yesterday.
-Early bouts of sustained heat this spring pushed the garlic a little ahead of schedule (as it has so many other plants), so my harvest’s now curing, a process that takes three to eight weeks, before the tops will be cut off, the roots trimmed, and the cured bulbs stored.
+Most experts say to harvest when several of the lower leaves go brown, but five or six up top are still green—and depending on the weather, this typically happens here in my Northeast garden in late July.
+Above, those are a few plants just as they came from the ground one year.
+Early bouts of sustained spring heat can push the garlic a little ahead of schedule (as with so many other plants), and have my harvest curing extra-early, a process that takes three to eight weeks, before the tops will be cut off, the roots trimmed, and the cured bulbs stored.

-Harvesting garlic couldn’t be easier, as long as you remember one thing: Though tempting, do not try pulling the bulbs out by the above-ground stems, or at least without first loosening the soil alongside each row (not too close to the heads!) with a spading fork.
+Harvesting garlic couldn’t be easier, as long as you remember one thing: Though tempting, do not try pulling the bulbs out by the above-ground stems, or at least without first loosening the soil alongside each row with a spading fork (not too close to the heads!).
 Garlic stores best when cured with its leaves on.

-Other factors that affect the timing of garlic harvest: the weather, and what kind of garlic you planted.
+Other factors that affect the timing of garlic harvest besides the weather, is what kind of garlic you planted.

 Softneck garlic (Allium sativum), the most common type of supermarket familiarity, has a row of largish outer cloves and a row or two of inner small ones.
 It would keep better than what I grow, but I like the bigger (though fewer-per-head) cloves of the hardneck kind…

-Hardneck kinds send up a scape—really a woody flower-stalk-to-be—in about June, signaling a month or two remaining before bulb maturity.
-I cut the scapes off when they started to develop (above), and used them in stir-fries and pasta.
-I’m not being selfish, harvesting them then (though they are delicious); rather I’m telling the plants to put their energy into bulb production, not sexual reproduction.
+Hardneck kinds also send up a scape—really a woody flower-stalk-to-be—around June, signaling a month or so remaining before bulb maturity.
+I cut the scapes off when they start to develop (above), and use them in stir-fries, oiled and grilled, or pureed with cheese as a pesto on pasta.
+I’m not being selfish by harvesting them then (though they are delicious); rather I’m telling the plants to put their energy into bulb production, not sexual reproduction.

-Garlic is planted in the fall, around October locally, with the biggest and best cloves from the biggest and best heads of last year’s harvest chosen to use as the start of the next crop.
+GARLIC IS PLANTED in the fall, around October locally in the Northeast, with the biggest and best cloves from the biggest and best heads of last year’s harvest chosen to use as the “seed garlic” or start of the next crop.
 (The full how-to on growing is here.)

-I’ve also written before about harvest and curing details here (along with the subject of multiplier, or perennial, onions—which I didn’t do so well with in my Northern garden, but that’s another Allium story for another time).
+I’ve also written before about harvest and curing details here (along with the subject of multiplier, or perennial, onions—which I didn’t do so well with in my Northern garden but mean to try again, but that’s another Allium story for another time).